Why should an ergonomic safe patient handling program be developed?

 The main reason is to reduce musculoskeletal injuries among direct caregivers.
 The physical stresses and exertion involved in caring for nursing home and hospital patients has caused rising numbers of back injuries and other musculoskeletal problems.

 Musculoskeletal injuries include damage to muscles, ligaments, tendons, nerves, bursae, joints, and cartilage, including intervertebral discs.
 Symptoms of damage can include:

 - Loss of mobility around a particular joint or joints.

-Registered nurses, registered practical nurses, and health care aides experience injury and disability from muscoloskeletal injuries that mean suffering and economic loss.
-Employers have faced rising workers' compensation and other lost time costs as well as shortages of needed staff.
+Registered nurses, registered practical nurses, and health care aides experience injury and disability from muscoloskeletal injuries.

 An ergonomic approach to patient handling that is part of an overall program to reduce musculoskeletal injuries can benefit caregivers and employers alike.

 How do you start preparing an ergonomic safe patient handling program?

 The health and safety policy is the commitment by the employer to provide and maintain a safe workplace.